facebook/react-native-website/website/versioned_docs/version-0.5/native-components-ios.md

 @end
 ```

 In the delegate method `-mapView:regionDidChangeAnimated:` the event handler block is called on the corresponding view with the region data.
 Calling the `onRegionChange` event handler block results in calling the same callback prop in JavaScript.
-This callback is invoked with the raw event, which we typically process in the wrapper component to simplify API:
+This callback is invoked with the raw event, which we typically process in the wrapper component to simplify the API:

 ```jsx
 // MapView.js